 If you’re intimidated at first, start small.
 Set a goal of raising your hand to answer a question in Spanish once per class.
 That’ll be more than many of your classmates!
 Ramp it up as you get more comfortable.

 And remember, everyone makes mistakes when learning a new language.
 You’ll probably feel self-conscious about your accent or grammar at first, but so do all your classmates!
-Participating anyways is how you actually get those mistakes corrected and go from beginner to Spanish speaker.
+Participating anyway is how you get those mistakes corrected and go from beginner to Spanish speaker.

 All that said, if you want to curb silly mistakes, there are a few things you can do outside of class to avoid them.

 - Try recording yourself speaking in Spanish at home, so you can listen, repeat and re-record.
 Any Spanish material will do, like one of your assigned readings or even just an email from your professor.
-You can use Spanish audio tools such as imTranslator and Forvo to check your pronunciation.
+You can use Spanish audio tools such as various apps and the Forvo website to check your pronunciation.